SafeExamBrowser/seb-server-setup/docs/install-demo.rst

 **Requirements:**

-- Git installation if not already installed
+- Git if not already installed
-- Docker installation if not already installed
+- Docker and Docker-Compose if not already installed

 .. note::